majek/fluxcapacitor/README.md

 Fluxcapacitor
 ----

-`Fluxcapacitor` is a tool for spoofing POSIX time functions.
+`Fluxcapacitor` is a tool for spoofing POSIX time functions and making your program run without blocking on timeouts on functions like `poll` and `select`.

 It is somewhat similar to things like: